 On Episode 6 of Tea With BVP, Dr Daniela Busciglio, Assistant Professor of Italian and Second Language Acquisition at The University of Oklahoma, points out that ‘acquisition’ suggests the transfer of a commodity from outside the learner’s brain into the learner’s brain, which doesn’t accurately describe the process, and wonders if we ought to look for a more suitable term, such as ‘second language development.’
 (Stephen Krashen, a guest on that episode, replies half-jokingly that development is “too clear”–you need to invent obscure terminology to keep your career going.)

 I agree that the metaphor inherent in acquisition is misleading.
-Coming to know a language is less an act of obtaining than it is a process of becoming: through the interaction of the brain with the linguistic input it encounters, a person gradually transforms from being a person who does not know the language to being a person who does.
-Sure, linguistic elements that weren’t previously in the brain will come to be stored in the brain somehow, but storing the elements of a language isn’t the same as becoming competent in the language.
+Coming to know a language is less an act of obtaining than it is a process of becoming: through the interaction of the brain with the linguistic input it encounters, and through interaction with other users of the language, a person gradually transforms from being a person who does not know the language to being a person who does.
+Sure, linguistic elements that weren’t previously in the brain may come to be “stored” in the brain somehow, but storing the elements of a language isn’t the same as becoming competent in the language.

 Language is different from health, of course, because language is “out there” in the sense that, besides being a mental faculty, it also has a life of its own (we can say, “English nouns used to be inflected for gender and case, but no longer are”–although this basically means “English speakers used to inflect nouns for gender and case, but no longer do”) and there are linguistic products–stories, songs, poems, ads, shopping lists–that we can consume.
 But imbibing the language as a whole or in the form of its products is not what we mean by (second) language acquisition.
 What we really mean, again, is “moving from being a person who isn’t competent in language X to being a person who is.”